Clerkship applications are now CLOSED for placements in 2023.

 If the clerkship placement is during a medicine teaching period, lectures and tutorials in the clinical school may also be available.

-It’s important to note that UNSW Clerkships are only offered to non-University of New South Wales medical students.
+UNSW Clerkships are only offered to non UNSW Sydney medical students.

-Clerkships take place for a duration of four (4) to eight (8) weeks only.
+Clerkships take place for a duration of minimum four (4) to a maximum of eight (8) weeks.

 To be eligible to apply for a Clerkship, you must: